Venom-ViperX89/Venom-ViperX89/README.md

 - 👀 I’m interested in aerospace engineering, programming, and physics
 - 🌱 I’m currently learning C and have learned JavaScript
 - 💞️ I’m looking to collaborate on backend development of C applications
-- 📫 How to reach me yohannesleben@gmail.com
+- 📫 How to reach me: yohannesleben@gmail.com or Discord: Venom ViperX89#6112

 <!---
 Venom-ViperX89/Venom-ViperX89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.